shapely.offset_curve

 offset_curve(geometry, distance, quad_segs=8, join_style='round', mitre_limit=5.0, **kwargs)#

-Returns a (Multi)LineString at a distance from the object on its right or its left side.
+Return a (Multi)LineString at a distance from the object.

 For positive distance the offset will be at the left side of the input line.
 For a negative distance it will be at the right side.
 In general, this function tries to preserve the direction of the input.